 What was it like celebrating your birthday on set?

 My birthday on set is the best!!!
-I actually love it so much, Ruben (Finn) is only one day older than me so we get to celebrate together which is my favourite thing ever because Ruben and I are best friends in real life.
+I actually love it so much, Ruben (Reuter) is only one day older than me so we get to celebrate together which is my favourite thing ever because Ruben and I are best friends in real life.
 For his birthday I put posters everywhere and made decorations, Ruben took a camera round the whole cast and crew and created me a special birthday video then we all went bowling together.
 I honestly love it so much!

 What do you enjoy the most about playing Jody?